Our Beliefs

 The Godhead

-We believe in the living and true god of the Bible, who is all knowing (Isa.
-46:9-10), all powerful (Jer.32:17), all present (Psalm 139:7-22), unchangeable (Malachi 3:6), eternal (Psalm 102:12), and sovereign (1 Samuel 2:6-8).
-He is also holy (1 Peter1:15), righteous (Psalm 11:7), wise (1 Corinthians 1:18-31), true (Isaiah 65:16), merciful (Luke 1:50), love (1 John 4:8), patient (Numbers 14:18), and wrathful (Romans 1:18).
+We believe in the living and true God of the Bible, who is all knowing (Isa.
+46:9-10), all powerful (Jer.
+32:17), all present (Psalm 139:7-22), unchangeable (Malachi 3:6), eternal (Psalm 102:12), and sovereign (1 Samuel 2:6-8).
+He is also holy (1 Peter 1:15), righteous (Psalm 11:7), wise (1 Corinthians 1:18-31), true (Isaiah 65:16), merciful (Luke 1:50), love (1 John 4:8), patient (Numbers 14:18), and wrathful (Romans 1:18).
 God is ONE (Deuteronomy 6:4) in His essence but eternally subsistent in the three persons of the Trinity - the Father, the Son, and the Holy Spirit (Matthew 28:19, 2 Corinthians 13:14).

 The Person and Work of God the Father